Leaving a Legacy of Mercy

 For More Information

-Your planned gift to the Sisters of Mercy West Midwest Community sustains our mission of prayer and service to God's people.
-If you require more information or assistance, please feel free to contact our Development Office at (402) 393-8225 or at email@example.com.
+Your planned gift to the Sisters of Mercy sustains our mission of prayer and service to God's people.
+If you require more information or assistance, please feel free to contact our Advancement Office at (402) 393-8225 or at email@example.com.